Madalina088/Aeries_Project/README.md

 -	the features out of scope: Settings Module: Configure Grade Alerts, Add New Student To Your Account, Log Out
 -	non-functional testing like stress, load, performance is beyond scope of this project
--	no QA support for mobile applications developed.
-Only web applications will be tested
+-	no QA support for mobile applications developed, only web applications will be tested
 -	automation testing is beyond scope.

 ## 2. Test process ##